redecentralize/alternative-internet/README.md

 * [YunoHost](https://doc.yunohost.org) is a server operating system aiming to make self-hosting accessible to everyone.

 * [Zero Bin](http://0bin.net/) is an open source alternative for pastebin with burn-after-read function & client side encryption.
 Source code is also available on github https://github.com/sametmax/0bin

-* Decentralized websites using Bitcoin crypto and the BitTorrent network - https://zeronet.io

 * [ZeroTier One](https://www.zerotier.com/) is an open source application that creates huge distributed Ethernet networks.
 It makes use of supernodes, but these run the same code as ordinary nodes and end-to-end encryption protects all unicast traffic.
 Semi-commercial with a freemium model.